harfbuzz/harfbuzz_rs/README.md

 # Optional Features

-If you do not want to use rusttype's font functions you can disable the "rusttype" feature.
+If you want to use rusttype as font functions enable the `rusttype` feature.